Robb-Fr/f5-agility-labs-cert/docs/class21/modules/module2.rst

   before the next reload.
 This can be solved in NGINX Plus commercial subscription, with the ``resolve`` option of the ``server`` directive, but not easily and cleanly in NGINX OSS.
-If your domain name resolves to multiple IP addresses, NGINX will consider multiple upstream server and round robin through them as if you added each IP by hand.
+If your domain name resolves to multiple IP addresses, NGINX will consider multiple upstream server and round-robin through them as if you added each IP by hand.
 - Caching and upstream bypassing.
 If you configure caching of upstream server's responses, requests are not necessarily proxied to upstream server and may